-The AQRF is developed based on agreed understanding between AMS.
-By design, it aims to have a neutral influence on national qualifications frameworks (NQF) of participating AMS.
+By design, the AQRF aims to have a neutral influence on National Qualifications Frameworks (NQF) of participating AMS.
 AMS are invited to participate in AQRF on voluntary engagement and implementation.
-More important, engagement in AQRF does not require changes to national qualifications systems (NQS).
+More importantly, engagement in AQRF does not require changes to National Qualifications Systems (NQS).
 AQRF respects the specific structures and processes of participating AMS to maintain their responsiveness to national priorities.